-The ad hoc Grievance Committee will maintain a record of its proceedings, including written summaries of relevant information and testimony.
-Prior to writing its report, the ad hoc Grievance Committee will submit to the parties a list of all individuals who provided testimony or other information to the committee.
+The Ad Hoc Grievance Committee will maintain a record of its proceedings, including written summaries of relevant information and testimony.
+Prior to writing its report, the Ad Hoc Grievance Committee will submit to the parties a list of all individuals who provided testimony or other information to the Committee.
 These parties may submit written comments on this list within seven days.
-The committee will then write preliminary findings of fact and submit them to the parties, who will be given fourteen days in which to submit written responses.
-After considering the responses, the committee may continue its review or render a final report.
+The Ad Hoc Grievance Committee will then write preliminary findings of fact and submit them to the parties, who will be given fourteen (14) days in which to submit written responses.
+After considering the responses, the Ad Hoc Grievance Committee may continue its review or render a final report.
 The final report to be submitted to the Chancellor will include (1) a statement of the findings of fact, (2) conclusions as to how those findings of fact relate to one or more of the four grievance criteria, and (3) recommendations.
-(See Section C on procedures following submission of a Grievance Committee's final report to the Chancellor.)
+(See Part IV, Chapter 2, Section C on procedures following submission of a Grievance Committee's final report to the Chancellor.)
 A record of all proceedings shall be kept on file in the Faculty Senate office.